fiskl-accounting/help-docs/docs/Tutorials/Banking/how-to-import-bank.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# How to import bank transactions
+# How to Import Bank Transactions

 Importing your banking transactions into Fiskl helps you keep your financial records up-to-date and accurate.
 This tutorial will guide you through the process of manually importing your bank transactions.